Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: Data-Inspired Feature Ranking Simulations

 \subsection{Regression Simulations}

-We simulate responses as discussed above, but introduce additive Gaussian noise: $Y = \E[Y ~|~ X] + \epsilon$, where $\epsilon \sim N(0,\sigma^2)$.
+We simulate responses as discussed above and introduce additive Gaussian noise: $Y = \E[Y ~|~ X] + \epsilon$, where $\epsilon \sim N(0,\sigma^2)$.
 We examine performance across various signal-to-noise ratios as measured by the proportion of variance explained,\footnote{$PVE$ is a monotone transformation of the signal-to-noise ratio such that its range is bounded between 0 and 1 and thus more interpretable.
 It is also a standard measurement of noise used in many fields (e.g., it is often called \textit{heritability} in genomics).
 PVE in genomics is estimated to range from between 0.05 to 0.4 \citep{wang2020simple}.} defined as $PVE = \text{Var}\braces*{\E\braces*{Y|X}}/\text{Var}\braces{Y}$.
-Specifically, we vary across $PVE$ in $\{0.1, 0.2, 0.4, 0.8\}$ (or equivalently, signal-to-noise ratio in $\{0.11, 0.25, 0.66, 4\}$) and across a range of sample sizes $n$ (i.e., $n \in \{100, 250, 472\}$ for CCLE and $n \in \{100, 250, 500, 1000, 1500\}$ for the other three datasets).
-For \method, we use $l_2$-regularized regression (i.e., ridge regression) as the GLM, and $\rsq$ as our similarity metric of choice.
+Specifically, we vary across $PVE$ in $\{0.1,\; 0.2,\; 0.4,\; 0.8\}$ (or equivalently, signal-to-noise ratio in $\{0.11,\; 0.25,\; 0.66,\; 4\}$) and across a range of sample sizes $n$ (i.e., $n \in \{100,\; 250,\; 472\}$ for CCLE and $n \in \{100,\; 250,\; 500,\; 1000,\; 1500\}$ for the other three datasets).
+For \method, we use ridge-regularized regression as the GLM, and $\rsq$ as our similarity metric of choice.

 We display results for the Splicing dataset for the LSS and polynomial interaction model in Figure \ref{fig:regression_sims}.
-Results for other datasets and regression functions are deferred to Appendix \ref{supp:regression}, but are similar to those displayed in Figure \ref{fig:regression_sims}.
+Results for other datasets and regression functions are similar and deferred to Appendix \ref{supp:experiments}.
 Across all simulation scenarios, \method\;produces more accurate feature rankings, often enjoying more than a 10\% improvement in AUROC over its closest competitor (typically MDI-oob or MDA).
 In particular, \method\;produces the most significant improvement for low PVEs, which is especially important since real-world data in fields such as biology, medicine, and social sciences have low SNRs.
-The strong performance of \method\;relies on a number of choices made to mitigate the aforementioned biases such as: using $l_2$ regularization, including the raw feature, and evaluating predictions via LOO.
+The strong performance of \method\;relies on a number of choices made to mitigate the aforementioned biases such as: using ridge regularization, including the raw feature, and evaluating predictions via LOO.
 In Appendix \ref{supp:modeling_choices}, we provide simulations that show how each of these choices individually leads to an increase in the ranking accuracy of \method.